keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * The returned `User` may change between function applications.
 * The database or network may fault and the function generates an exception that must be handled.

 You might be thinking that these cases are a given when working with database code, and that _is_ tribal knowledge.
-These cases are **effects** that dictate the circumstances under which a `User` might be produced and can be modeled accordingly as part of the typed API of `getUser`.
-I will explain in depth shortly, but let's first consider other forms of complexity.
+These cases are **effects** that dictate the circumstances under which a `User` may be produced and can be modeled accordingly as part of the typed API of `getUser`.
+I will explain how this modeling works later; first we will consider how to characterize complexity.

 ### Effects impose complexity on code

-Can you think of some program functions that necesitate complexity?
+Can you think of some program capabilities that necesitate complexity?

 * Configuration comes from any number of sources, both when starting the program and during runtime.
 * Database queries each need to be protected against errors and checked if any occur.
 Each error type requires different handling.